HTTP-RPC/Sierra/README.md

 ```

 ## Image and Icon Values
-Image and icon properties are specified via a path relative to the document's "owner", the value passed as the first argument to `UILoader#load()`.
-For example:
+Image and icon properties are specified via a path relative to the document's owner:

 ```xml
 <image-pane image="world.png" scaleMode="fill-width"/>